kragen/derctuo/markdown/scribal-basic.md

 which could be invoked as, for example, `sum i 10 a(i)*b(i) dp` to put a dot product into `dp`.

-I think call-by-name is a terrible idea, though I'm not clear that it's really that much worse than implicit call-by-reference.
+I think call-by-name is a terrible idea, though I’m not clear that it’s really that much worse than implicit call-by-reference.
 But the alternative to call-by-name is to pass entire arrays by reference, which seems like the right choice: